Udriște Năsturel: Legacy

 Udriște's descendants in the United Principalities included General Constantin Năsturel-Herescu (1796–1874), noted for his sponsorship of a Romanian Academy award, which included a land donation in Năsturelu.
 According to Gane and Potra, he was the last of his family.
 In fact, this extinction refers to the family's male branch.
 In the Kingdom of Romania, other figures continued to claim descent from the scholar, including another general, Petre Vasiliu-Năsturel, who republished Udriște's Barlaam and Josaphat in Ioan Bianu's collection of early Romanian literature (1904).
 Vasiliu-Năsturel published works looking into the family's own genealogy and heraldry, which had also interested Bogdan Petriceicu Hasdeu, a pioneer in the field, in the 1860s.
 Also active in that period, N. I. Herescu was often assumed to be a relative of the Năsturels, but in fact had no known genealogical connection to them.

 During the late 1940s, a communist regime in Romania confiscated, then collectivized, the family's land in Năsturelu, as well as the academy's plot there.
 The palace at Herăști, devastated by a fire in 1931, was also confiscated from the Stolojans.
 Eventually restored to its original state in the 1960s, it was later assigned to the Romanian Village Museum.
 In parallel, Udriște Năsturel's work was being reviewed by a new generation of scholars, including Dan Horia Mazilu, with his first-ever monograph, published in 1974.
 Of the landmarks associated with Udriște Năsturel, Sfânta Vineri Herasca did not survive the communist period: heavily damaged in the March 1977 earthquake, it was restored, but then swiftly demolished as part of the Ceaușima campaign.
+Images of Herăști were chosen for a stamp, issued by the Romanian Post on Năsturel's 352nd commemoration, marked in late 1983.

 Following the Romanian Revolution of 1989, there was a revival of interest in Udriște Năsturel's work.
 A 2000 edition of his Barlaam and Josaphat, overseen by Cândea, contributed to this trend.
 According to Chivu, it revised a period when the book had fallen into obscurity, following the discovery of its "striking similarities" with the hagiography of the Gautama Buddha.
 Herăști became property of the Romanian Peasant Museum in 1990, but in 2013 was returned to the Stolojans.
 Later descendants of the Logothete include Petre Ș. Năsturel (1923–2012), also a heraldist and art historian who lived in exile following the communist takeover.
 His "last public intervention", in June 2009, was dedicated to Udriște and his ecumenism.